drcandacemakedamoore/cleanX/README.md

 CleanX <a href="https://doi.org/10.5281/zenodo.4725904"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.4725904.svg" alt="(DOI)"></a> <a href="https://github.com/drcandacemakedamoore/cleanX/blob/master/LICENSE"><img alt="License: GPL-3" src="https://img.shields.io/github/license/drcandacemakedamoore/cleanX"></a>
 is an open source python library for exploring, cleaning and augmenting large datasets of Xrays as JPEG files.
+Please note you should have the file extension (.jpg or .jpeg) in lower case for some functions to work.
 (JPEG files can be extracted from DICOM files.)